Frequently Asked Questions:

 Q. We are interested in your dogs but hesitate buying a puppy online.
 Can we have someone we trust or a vet we know come to your house to take a look at your puppies?

 A. Yes, your vet, a representative from your family or a friend is welcome to come visit.
-We have also sold puppies to vets and been recommended by vets.
+We have also sold puppies to veterinarians and have been recommended by veterinarians.

 Q. What is the procedure for getting a puppy?

 A. If you are interested in adopting a puppy you can call us to set up an appointment to come visit our puppies, meet their parents, and meet us.
 If you decide you'd like a puppy, we ask for a $200 non-refundable deposit to hold your spot.
 This deposit will be deducted from the total purchase price.

 A. Yes, the standard 10 day guarantee on general health, but a LIFETIME CONGENITAL HEALTH guarantee and we provide it in writing, along with a copy of the MN law.

 A. Yes, if the puppy is a miniature rather than the smaller toy, or if the toy is older or larger and we think the pup can handle the trip, or if the toy will be accompanied by a person.
 Cost is usually at least $300 including airfare, the crate and the vet certificate.